 Canon 50mm f/1.8

-Canon EF 50mm f/1.8 II (52mm filters, 4.320 oz/122.5g, about $119). enlarge.
+Canon EF 50mm f/1.8 II (52mm filters, 4.320 oz/122.5g, on sale for $99, but you have to start checkout to see the sale price). enlarge.
 I bought mine at Adorama, Amazon also has it.
 My biggest source of support is when you use any of these links, especially this link directly to it at Adorama or directly to it at Amazon, when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get yours through those links — but I receive nothing for my efforts if you buy elsewhere.
 Thanks for your support!
 Ken.